-UDOT owns and administers approximately 3,000 miles of middle mile fiber optic infrastructure along State-owned highways throughout Utah.
+UDOT utilizes fiber optics to connect traffic cameras, signs, and other technologies.
+Whenever UDOT builds or makes improvements to a highway, they evaluate whether fiber optic infrastructure is needed to monitor traffic and other transportation needs.
+As a result of this, UDOT owns and administers approximately 3,000 miles of middle mile fiber optic infrastructure along State-owned highways throughout Utah.
 This infrastructure includes conduit, fiber optic cabling, access points, distribution hubs, and communications equipment.
 This infrastructure is a publicly-owned asset that UDOT uses to facilitate broadband deployment across state highways.
+The cost of adding fiber optic infrastructure to a highway project is incremental compared to the cost of the overall roadway project.

-Whenever UDOT builds or expands a roadway, it installs fiber optic conduits as an incremental cost to the project to allow for faster deployment of fiber optic cable.
+The addition of fiber optic conduits allows for easier deployments of fiber optic cable.
 UDOT exchanges sections of their empty conduit to private ISPs to allow them to install their own cabling.
-This program has allowed many previously unserved communities to have robust access to highspeed broadband through fiber optics that otherwise would have taken years to complete.
-It will also be a key component to extending broadbandtomanymoreparts of the state.
-This program has also allowed UDOT to expand their footprint of fiber optics which has allowed them to monitor traffic and other transportation-related activities.
-See Figure 5 for a map of the UDOT-owned fiber optic network.
+This program has allowed many previously unserved communities to have robust access to high-speed broadband through optics that otherwise would have taken years to complete.
+It will also be a key component to extending broadband to many more parts of the state.
+This program has also allowed UDOT to expand their footprint of fiber optics which has allowed them to monitor traffic other transportationrelated activities.
+See Figure 6 for a map of the UDOT-owned fiber optic network.